 Schools can take a range of preventive measures to reduce the risk of challenging behaviour being shown, or to reduce its intensity and duration if it has started.
 Some preventive measures may be implemented before the challenging behaviour even occurs; others will be responses to early warning signs, or an escalating situation.
-Specific actions will be related to the assessment of the behaviour and its influencing factors.

-RJS Restrictive Physical Intervention 2022-23
+RJS Restrictive Physical Intervention 2024-25